telus/terraform-aws_rds_cluster/README.md

 - `storage_encrypted` - Ensure your database data is encrypted at rest.
 Default to true
 - `delete_automated_backups` - Remove your database snapshots automatically when the RDS instance is deleted.
 Defaults to false
 - `deletion_protection` - Set deletion protection on the instance.
 Defaults to true
+- `monitoring_interval` - The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
+Defaults to 30
+- `performance_insights_enabled` - Specifies whether Performance Insights are enabled.
+Defaults to true
+- `performance_insights_retention_period` - The amount of time in days to retain Performance Insights data.
+Defaults to 7

 Required: